Sunday, 29 December 2024

 Reference to the context

 a.
-According to Russel, “The pursuit of knowledge may become harmful unless it is combined with wisdom.”
+According to Russell, “The pursuit of knowledge may become harmful unless it is combined with wisdom.”
 Justify this statement

 b.
 What, according to Russell, is the essence of wisdom?
 And how can one acquire the very essence?